Converting 55 Degrees Fahrenheit to Celsius: A full breakdown

 Understanding the Fahrenheit and Celsius Scales

 Before diving into the conversion, let's briefly understand the two temperature scales.
-The Fahrenheit scale, predominantly used in the United States, defines the freezing point of water as 32°F and the boiling point as 212°F at standard atmospheric pressure.
+Practically speaking, the Fahrenheit scale, predominantly used in the United States, defines the freezing point of water as 32°F and the boiling point as 212°F at standard atmospheric pressure.
 The Celsius scale, or centigrade scale, is the most widely used scale globally and is part of the International System of Units (SI).
 It sets the freezing point of water at 0°C and the boiling point at 100°C at standard atmospheric pressure.
 The difference in these reference points is the key to understanding the conversion process.

 The Conversion Formula: Fahrenheit to Celsius